 Staying safe online is part of every student's McGill journey.

 Many students will be making the transition to in-person studies this fall.
 Here are some resources and activities to help you stay cybersecure wherever you are.

 Beginning your McGill journey: Start safely

 - Learn to recognize phishing scams that attempt to steal your personal information.

 - Create a strong password that is unique to your McGill account.

 - Use a different password for each platform or system.

-- Enable two-factor authentication on your McGill account.
-2FA is required for all McGill accounts by the end of 2021.
+- Set up two-factor authentication (2FA) on your McGill account.
+Two-factor authentication (2FA) is required on all McGill accounts because it helps verify that you are the person who is signing into your account.
 Don’t delay, enroll now at mcgill.ca/2fa *New students are automatically enrolled.

 - Use your McGill username and password to access most online services and IT systems at McGill.

 - Collaborate with your classmates on secure, McGill-approved platforms: